 \subsection{Experimental Protocol}

-Experiments were initially conducted in an Unconnected Mode (UM), which disables any interactions between the robots.
-The unconnected condition allows assessment of individual motor performance and provides insight into initial skill differences, as manipulated by the distribution method.
-Following the Unconnected Mode, the Connected Mode (CM) was enabled, in which the interactions are established with a virtual stiffness ($\mathbf{k} > 0$).
-In this mode, each condition applied identical stiffness along both axes, $k_x = k_y$, set to $0.5\KXY$, $\KXY$, $2\KXY$, or $4\KXY$.
-Time delay was also varied, controlled at $0$, $0.5\DXY$, $\DXY$, or $2\DXY$\,s, where $\KXY$ and $\DXY$ are obtained from Equation \ref{eq:mutiple}.
-Both $\KXY$ and $\DXY$ correspond to the values used in the simulations presented in Fig.~\ref{fig:dde23}.
-Therefore, the experimental protocol comprised the Unconnected Mode and the Connected Mode under varying stiffness levels, specifically $18$, $36$, $71$, or $142$\,N/m, and introduced delays of $0$, $84$, $167$, or $334$\,ms. Each condition was repeated for twenty trials ($n = 20$) to ensure statistical reliability.
+Experiments initially began in the Unconnected Mode (UM), which disabled all interactions between the robots.
+This baseline condition assessed individual motor performance.
+It also quantified the initial skill differences, as manipulated by the distribution method.
+Following the Unconnected Mode, the Connected Mode (CM) established the interactions through a virtual stiffness.
+In this mode, each condition applied identical stiffness along both axes ($k_x = k_y$), set to $0.5\KXY$, $\KXY$, $2\KXY$, or $4\KXY$.
+Time delay was simultaneously varied across $0$, $0.5\DXY$, $\DXY$, and $2\DXY$.
+The base parameters $\KXY$ and $\DXY$ are defined in \eqref{eq:mutiple}.
+Conditions are labelled as either UM or CM--$\mathrm{\alpha}$K--$\mathrm{\beta}$D. The $\alpha$ and $\beta$ multipliers denote the respective stiffness and delay levels.
+In Connected Mode, the stiffness levels correspond to $18$, $36$, $71$, or $142$\,N/m, and the delay levels correspond to $0$, $84$, $167$, or $334$\,ms. Each specific condition was repeated for twenty trials ($n = 20$) to ensure statistical reliability.